Roboy/esp-wheelchair/src/README.md

 And the to run the assisted navigation node
 ```
-# if you havent have any rosmaster running
+# if you havent have any rosmaster running and all the necessary Networking setup if you are using the ToFsensor
 roscore &

+# initialize the assisted navigation node with teleop keyboard
 python3 ../src/tof.py &
 rosrun teleop_twist_keyboard teleop_twist_keyboard.py